chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F429xx/STM32F439xx devices.
+  - This application runs on STM32F429xx/STM32F439xx devices.

-  - This example has been tested with STMicroelectronics STM324x9I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM324x9I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.